Cancer is a major cause of illness in Australia and has a substantial social and economic impact on individuals, families and the community.

 The National Cancer Screening Register

-The new National Cancer Screening Register supports the renewed National Cervical Screening Program and the National Bowel Cancer Screening Program during 2018, by providing a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data.
-It will issue invitation kits, reminder letters and stores cancer screening test results when a person has participated in either the National Cervical Cancer Screening Program or the National Bowel Cancer Screening Program.
+The new National Cancer Screening Register supports the renewed National Cervical Screening Program now, by providing a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data.
+It issues invitation kits, reminder letters and stores cancer screening test results when a person has participated in the National Cervical Cancer Screening Program.
+The National Bowel Cancer Screening Program will follow during 2019.